smart-data-models/dataModel.STAT-DCAT-AP/DimensionProperty/doc/spec_IT.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     modified:
-      description: "Property.
-Model:'https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#modified'.
-Date on which the resource was changed.
+      description: "Date on which the resource was changed.
 A string instance is valid against this attribute if it is a valid representation according to the 'date-time' ABNF rule.
-Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339]."
+Date and time format names are derived from RFC 3339, section 5.6 [https://json-schema.org/draft/2020-12/json-schema-validation.html#RFC3339]"
       format: date-time
       type: string
       x-ngsi:
         model: "https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#modified"
         type: Property
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *dimensionproperty_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     range:
-      description: "Property.
-Model:'https://www.w3.org/TR/rdf-schema/#ch_range'.
-Range is an instance of rdf:Property that is used to state that the values of a property are instances of one or more classes."
+      description: 'Range is an instance of rdf:Property that is used to state that the values of a property are instances of one or more classes'
       type: string
       x-ngsi:
         model: "https://www.w3.org/TR/rdf-schema/#ch_range"